Feline Lower Urinary Tract Disease

 - Increase fluid intake

 - Canned diets-Studies have shown that recurrence of FLUTD in cats can be reduced significantly by transitioning them to a canned diet.
-A study by The Ohio State University showed a recurrence rate of 39% in cats on dry diets, while only 11% of cats on canned foods had recurrence of symptoms.
+A study by The Ohio State University showed a recurrence rate of 39% in cats on dry diets, while only 11% of cats on canned foods had a recurrence of symptoms.

 - Provide fresh, clean water at all times